Social

 While global demand for natural rubber has steadily increased over the years, farmland expansion is becoming more restricted because of the need to protect forests, whether voluntarily or in accordance with law.
 Moreover, poor yields can affect the livelihood of smallholders, making it unsustainable for them to continue cultivating natural rubber, and could result in a switch to the farming of other crops.
 As natural rubber is one of the renewable materials used in tire production, it is important for Bridgestone to make efforts to strengthen the capacity of natural rubber smallholders, increase yields and income, and prevent such farming from causing deforestation and other ESG risks.

 Nearly all of the world’s natural rubber is derived from Hevea brasiliensis, a type of rubber tree found primarily in the rain forests of West Africa, South America, and Southeast Asia.
-These forests are at risk of depletion, so to offset its footprint in these regions, Bridgestone provides Hevea rubber trees to smallholders.
+As these forests are at risk of depletion, to offset its footprint in these regions, Bridgestone provides Hevea rubber trees to smallholders.
 It also provides smallholders with technical training and productivity improvement techniques developed on its own rubber farms.

 Bridgestone considers the communities and smallholders around its rubber farms to be important stakeholders and part of its inter-dependent ecosystem.
 Being respectful of local rubber farmers and smallholders is critical to Bridgestone’s commitment to helping protect the environment while creating value for the communities where it operates.
 These efforts help protect the people and communities Bridgestone relies on.
 Since 2005, it has provided more than six million saplings to farmers in Liberia and Indonesia, with the budded stumps valued at over USD2.7 million.
 In addition, Bridgestone has supported dozens of budwood gardens to improve clonal varieties used in replanting in Liberia, while also using genome data to improve breeding technologies and growing methods to make rubber trees more resilient and more productive.

 To help independent smallholder farmers, Bridgestone hosts Seeding Success to Smallholders workshops in Southeast Asia, providing technical training and productivity improvement techniques developed on its own farms.
 Every year, hundreds of smallholders participate in sessions to learn techniques such as how to grow quality rubber trees, replant trees, prevent disease, and pursue best practices for tapping trees.
+In 2025, approximately 3,700 smallholders participated in Bridgestone workshops in Indonesia, and Bridgestone donated rubber trees, tapping kits, and other supplies to more than 22,000 smallholders.

-Sustainable natural rubber: project with WWF Japan
+Project with WWF Japan

 Training for natural rubber farmers to improve yields (Indonesia)

-Aiming to further expand the impact of these efforts, Bridgestone started a Farmer-to-Farmer training program in 2025, in which the farmers trained in 2024 become instructors and conduct technical training for surrounding smallholders, using the standardized yield improvement guidelines developed with the local farmers.
-Bridgestone also plans to introduce agroforestry, which involves intercropping with other crops during the replanting of natural rubber, to support income diversification for smallholders.
 To measure the outcome of this project scientifically from a nature positive perspective, Bridgestone has attempted to set KPIs and targets through a SBTN Land disclosure trial in collaboration with WWF Japan and Deloitte.
-The full report on this trial can be found on the website.
+The full report on this trial can be found on the website (Japanese only).

 Syoffinal,